 D.17-12-007 accepted the IOUs’ positions that they were well-positioned to meet their RPS targets and would therefore not be required to issue a 2017 RPS solicitation.
 D.17-12-007 also required that the IOUs first seek the Commission’s permission before entering into any solicitations or bilateral contracts for RPS-eligible resources during the time period covered by their respective 2017 RPS solicitation cycles.
 To implement the SB 901, it is essential that the IOUs be allowed to enter into bilateral contracts to facilitate any potential contracts with forest bioenergy facilities receiving feedstock from high hazard zones.
 Therefore, PG&E, SCE, and SDG&E shall update their most recently approved RPS Procurement Plans to reflect procurement pursuant to SB 901.

-We further require that contract prices for new or amended BioRAM contracts executed pursuant to this section be no higher than current contract prices plus inflation.
-Contract prices for other new or amended biomass contracts executed pursuant to this section shall be no higher than the weighted average price for current BioRAM contracts—$119/MWh—plus inflation.
-This is in order to prevent protracted contract negotiations where sellers may have an incentive to hold out for a higher price.
-Any procurement expenses incurred pursuant to this Resolution shall be collectible through the BioRAM non-bypassable charge, including other bioenergy contracts that choose to accept the BioRAM 2 terms .
+We further establish a per se reasonableness price benchmark for new or amended BioRAM contracts executed pursuant to this section at current contract price levels.
+We also establish a per reasonableness price benchmark for contracts executed with facilities pursuant to Section 8388 that are not currently part of the BioRAM program at the weighted average price for current BioRAM contracts—$119/MWh.
+This is in order to prevent protracted contract negotiations where sellers or buyers may have an incentive to hold out for a higher or lower price.
+Parties may include inflation adjustment or any other price escalation in new or amended contracts if they determine that such an adjustment is reasonable and necessary.

+Contract prices executed below the per se reasonableness benchmark will be assumed to be reasonable and should be filed as a Tier 2 Advice Letter.
+Contract prices executed above the per se reasonableness benchmark will require a Tier 3 Advice Letter explaining why a higher price is reasonable in that instance.
+If there is clear evidence that a facility can economically operate using the feedstock requirements of BioRAM 2 for a price less than the per se reasonableness benchmark, then the parties are encouraged to execute a contract at that lower price.
+Any procurement expenses incurred pursuant to this Resolution shall be collectible through the Tree Mortality non-bypassable charge, including other bioenergy contracts that choose to accept the BioRAM 2 feedstock requirements.

-Finally, we note that Pub.
+We note that Pub.
 Util.
 Code § 8388 also includes small IOUs, CCAs, and POUs.
 In Resolution E-4805, the Commission declined to require the small IOUs to procure pursuant to BioRAM program and found that SB 859 did not provide procurement direction for direct access providers.
 Thus, none of these load serving entities have BioRAM contracts.
 These smaller electricity providers, however, shall integrate biomass facilities that use forest fuels from HHZs into their energy portfolio.
 The Commission will coordinate with the California Energy Commission and the state’s Forest Management Task Force to stay informed of their SB 901 implementation progress.

+If an IOU is unable to execute a new or amended contract with an eligible seller pursuant to this section, we find that a CCA may enter into a contract with that seller, and the procurement expenses incurred therein may be collectible through the Tree Mortality non-bypassable charge, if such contracts conform to all of the terms and conditions of BioRAM 2, including the rules and conditions established through this Resolution.

+Other Issues